 No yet.
 The Arculus Wallet does not allow crypto staking at this time, though the team has mentioned on Twitter and Reddit that they are looking into the ability to allow staking in the future.
 For a list of where to stake crypto, read this article on the best cryptocurrency staking platforms and wallets.

 Not at this time.
 Arculus only supports 40 cryptocurrencies currently, and some major coins, such as Cardano, are not currently available.
 As a newer product on the market, Arculus is continuing to add support for more major cryptocurrencies.

 While most people think of high-end USB drives or air-gapped servers in a vault as cold storage, Arculus has introduced a unique form factor with its NFC-enabled metal card.
 By employing multiple levels of authentications (biometrics, pin code, physical card), Arculus adds more protection than many other digital wallet solutions.

 Arculus is a newer company that does not currently support as much crypto as other wallet solutions, but they are adding more and more supported assets every month.
 The Arculus Wallet App also offers a unique NFT viewer for users to be able to buy, sell, and manage NFTs that are secured by the Arculus wallet.
 And with the ability to connect to DeFi apps with the WalletConnect integration, Arculus can support more than just sending and receiving crypto.

-Overall, Arculus is a growing crypto cold storage solution that makes it easier to access crypto funds and NFTs, while still maintaining a very high level of security.
+Overall, Arculus is a growing crypto cold storage solution that makes it easier to access crypto funds and NFTs, while still maintaining a very high level of security to store Ethereum and many other coins.
 It is a great option for beginner and experienced crypto investors and traders alike.